jxnl/blog/docs/services.md

 - [New Computer](http://new.computer/): Dot by New Computer is an intelligent guide designed to help you remember, organize, and navigate your life.
 - [Kay.ai](http://kay.ai/): Retrieve relevant context from the semantic web for your LLM apps with fully hosted embeddings.

-If you have further questions about my past work or what I can do for your project and team, get in touch via [email](mailto:work@jxnl.co)
+If you have further questions about my past work or what I can do for your project and team, get in touch via the [contact form](https://form.typeform.com/to/gqgTx3I6)